MID-SEMESTER INTERVIEW ABOUT TEACHING (MIT)

 Finelli, C. J., et al. 2008.
 Utilizing instructional consultations to enhance the teaching performance of engineering faculty.
 Journal of Engineering Education, 97 (4): 397.

 Requests accomodated based on consultant availability and on a first-come, first served basis.

 To request a MIT, please complete the request form.

-Suggested Request Deadlines
+Suggested Request Deadline